Want it tomorrow? - Order by 1pm today!

 Colours are more complicated recipes than we give them credit for.
 There’s a whole load bubbling away beneath the surface that deserves proper attention because that end shade you’re looking at on the tin is anything but one-dimensional.

 If you’re going to get this colour thing right, you’ve got to, got to, bear in mind the undertones.
 Think of them as the base notes in the wine, that, once you’ve got them all figured out will help you appreciate the taste ten times more and give you a banging palate (or palette in this case).

 Undertones are what will change up the temperature of a colour.
-At Lick, we pretty much use just two for our blacks – blue and red – and they have two very different things going on.
-As a general rule of thumb, you can expect them to do a little something like this to your room:
+At Lick, we use three for our whites, and you can expect them to do a little something like this to your room: